kunalan17/PhoneNumberService/README.md

 # Customer Phone Number APIs
 This is a microservice project.
-You need JDK 11+ and Grandle 7.4.2 installed to run this service.
+You need JDK 11+ and Gradle 7.4.2 installed to run this service.

 ## How to build and run the project